xyzhang30/Game_Engine_and_Authoring_Env/doc/DESIGN_DOC.md

 #### Features Designed to be Easy to Add

 * Feature #1: Language Translations
-  Adding a new language involves creating a new properties file with the translations and creating an enum to represent the language.
+  * Adding a new language involves creating a new properties file with the translations and creating an enum to represent the language.

-* Feature #2: New Scenes or scene elements
+* Feature #2: New Scenes or Scene Elements:
-  Scene elements are created by parsing xml files for parameters.
+  * Scene elements are created by parsing xml files for parameters.
 If new styling is required, this can be done by adding a tag to a css file.
 If new event handling is required, an enum should be created.
 Adding the event simply requires writing the handler and mapping the enum to the handler in the appropriate handling class.

-* Feature #3:
+* Feature #3: Themes
+  * Themes are created using a css file for the specific theme in combination with an enum.
+  * Therefore, if a developer/user were to want to add a new theme, all they would need to do is to create a new css file for the theme, and to add the theme onto the UITheme enum.

-* Feature #4:
+* Feature #4: A New Database Field
+  * If a user/developer wanted to add a new field onto the database, such as favorites (favorite games), it would be a very simple change into the database.
+  * The only requirement would be to add a new table onto the existing database called for example favorite games which would be connected to the users, and the existing games.

 #### Features Not Yet Done

 * Feature #1: Allowing user to specify surface incline in authoring environment
-  The current authoring environment does not allow users to select the incline of their chosen surfaces.
+  * The current authoring environment does not allow users to select the incline of their chosen surfaces.
 There is backend support for surfaces of various angles, which is evident by the successful implementation of games like breakout and flappy bird that appear to have downwards gravity in relation to the screen.

 * Feature #2: Leaderboards with varying stats
-  Currently, the leaderboards displayed show the top scores for the game that was last completed.
+  * Currently, the leaderboards displayed show the top scores for the game that was last completed.
     This could be extended to show top scores within friend circles or most frequently played games.

 * Feature #3: Consistent UI theme
-  Our game play environment has a consistent UI theme with functionality for the user to select different themes(currently default, dark, and fun).
+  * Our game play environment has a consistent UI theme with functionality for the user to select different themes(currently default, dark, and fun).
 However, this has not been extended to our authoring environment which currently does not have any css styling.

 * Feature #4: Live multiplayer games
-  We would like to be able to have users play games on separate computers in real time.
+  * We would like to be able to have users play games on separate computers in real time.
 This would allow us to implement games like airhockey that require both players to have access to mouse controls at the same time.